IamMiracleAlex/Node-API/README.md

-### Awesome Project Build with Typescript, TypeORM, Express, MongoDB etc
+### Awesome Project Build with Typescript, TypeORM, Express, Postgres, etc

 Steps to run this project: